varuuntiwari/voice-assistant-py/README.md

 # Python Voice Assistant

-A simple python voice assistant inspired by J.A.R.V.I.S.
-For tutorial on how to build it from scratch, visit https://thecodingpie.com
+A simple python voice assistant for project.

 ## Technologies Used